This report is a 2-year project to develop a set of indicators for a new climate change risk assessment system as a proof of concept.

 - global greenhouse gas emissions are off-track to meet a 2°C warming target.
 Of the 12 major categories examined, only renewable energy technologies in the electricity sector are on-track

 - the risks posed to social, economic and environmental systems by direct climate impacts – such as flooding, heatwaves and crop failures – are all projected to increase in the future.
 The impacts are particularly severe on a high emissions pathway

 - an analysis of systemic risks (i.e. threats to complex societal systems such as international financial markets or global food systems) shows that these risks will increase, even on a low emissions pathway

-Dr Andy Russell, Senior Analyst at the CCC’s Adaptation Sub-Committee secretariat, explains in his latest blog, the important conclusions to be taken from the report.
+Dr Andy Russell, Senior Analyst at the CCC’s Adaptation Sub-Committee secretariat, explains the report’s important conclusions in his latest blog.